 Figure 9-909aa—Location Measurement Report (LMR) frame Action field format

+The Transmit Power Envelop element is described in 9.4.2.161 (Transmit Power Envelop element).
+This element is optionally present to indicate the transmit power envelop for an unassociated ISTA.

 Straw Poll: Do you support to incorporate the proposed draft text in this document 11-23/0393r0 to the TGbk Draft 0.1?